 Your credit report impacts virtually every aspect of your life.
 It can determine whether or not you’re able to obtain credit – for a car loan or a Visa card – as well as the interest rate that you’re offered.
 If you have poor credit, you will pay a considerably higher interest rate than if you have good credit.
 The strength of your credit can also influence whether or not your apartment rental application is accepted, whether or not you’re offered the job for which you’ve applied, and whether or not you land a promotion.
 That’s why every line on your credit report matters.

-There are three primary ways that debts are reported to credit bureaus:
+There have always been three primary ways that debts are reported to credit bureaus:

 - By the original creditor.